The Curious Tradition of Hanging a Christmas Pickle Ornament on Trees

 Many of these families are under the impression that the Christmas pickle, or Weihnachtsgurke, was brought over to the United States by German immigrants.
 It’s been said the poverty-stricken people of 19th-century Spreewald, too poor to have actual ornaments, hung pickles instead.

 While all of this makes some sense—or as much sense as a brined holiday ornament is ever going to make—the reality is that the vast majority of Germans have never heard of this tradition.
 In 2016, after word of Americans hanging pickles was picked up by German newspapers, a survey found that 91 percent of German households had no idea about Christmas pickles or what they were intended to represent.

 It turns out that clever marketing may be behind it.
 When retail giant Woolworths began importing German ornaments in the 1890s, they noted that some were in the shape of a pickle and began ascribing a deeper meaning behind it.
 This was no ordinary ornament—it was a pickle steeped in the customs of an exotic land.

 Much later, in the 1990s, ornament artisans began relating the apocryphal story of the pickle, saying its green color blended with the tree and that a child would be rewarded for their “keen observation” in finding it.

 Whether it had origins in Spreewald or gruesome fantasies, it seems Americans embraced the tale.
 One prominent German ornament manufacturer, Lauscha Glass Center, started making the ornaments in the mid-1990s—but only after one of their employees visited Michigan and saw the Christmas pickle adorning trees there.
 So if you’re looking to do something different this season, consider the pickle.
-It’s either a German tradition hardly any German has heard of, or the result of pickled child mutilation.
+It’s either a German tradition few Germans have ever heard of, or the result of pickled child mutilation.
 Happy holidays.